highchair/artinruins-com/property-img/_To-DO.md

 HABS/HAER, Photographer Name, Year

+Contributions from Christopher Martin of <a href="https://quahog.org" target="_blank">Quahog.org</a>

 ## Snippets to keep consistent

+_by Gregory Smith_
+**Providence Journal** | December 4, 2003 (abridged)

+_From the National Register nomination form for the Downtown Providence Historic District, amendment & expansion, 2007_

 _From the PPS/AIAri Providence Architecture Guide, 2003, by Wm.
 MacKenzie Woodward_

+_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_

 _From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

-_From the National Register nomination form for the Downtown Providence Historic District, amendment & expansion, 2007_

 _From the RIHPHC’s survey of Providence Industrial Sites, July 1981_

 _From “Downtown Providence: Statewide Historical Preservation Report P-P-5,” prepared by the RIHPHC, May 1981_

-_From the “Industrial Sites and Commercial Buildings Survey (ICBS)” by PPS and the AIA, 2001-2002, hosted by ProvPlan.org (now defunct)_

 _From “RHODE ISLAND: An Inventory of Historic Engineering and Industrial Sites”, Gary Kulik and Julia C. Bonham, 1978_

-_by Gregory Smith_
-**Providence Journal** | December 4, 2003 (abridged)
+_From the College Hill Historic District nomination form, Edward F. Sanderson & Keith N. Morgan, January 1976_

 caption: 'Photo by Robert Brewster, HABS/HAER, 1981'
 caption: 'Rhode Island Photograph Collection, Providence Public Library'